sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 1. Install the [Sourcegraph browser extension](browser_extension.md).
 1. [Configure the browser extension](browser_extension.md#configuring-the-sourcegraph-instance-to-use) to use your Sourcegraph instance.
-1. Click the Sourcegraph icon in the browser toolbar to open the settings page.
-If a permissions notice is displayed, click **Grant permissions** to allow the browser extension to work on your Bitbucket Server instance.
+1. To allow the browser extension to work on your Bitbucket Server instance:
+    - Navigate to any page on Bitbucket Server.
+    - Right-click the Sourcegraph icon in the browser extension toolbar.
+    - Click "Enable Sourcegraph on this domain".
+    - Click "Allow" in the permissions request popup.
 1. Visit any file or pull request on Bitbucket Server.
 Hover over code or click the "View file" and "View repository" buttons.